itsvee0120/AD300/GPA to percent range/README.md

 This program provides a straightforward way to convert GPA to percentage ranges.
 Remember to enter a GPA within the valid range or type `exit` to terminate the program when you're done.

 ---------------------------------------- ***Disclaimer***------------------------------------------------------------------------------------------------
-* README.md for "GPA to percent range" assignments is genereated using AI prompt (mainly example cases) then checked by Violet to ensure readality and comprehension.
+* README.md for "GPA to percent range" assignment is genereated using AI prompt (mainly example cases) then checked by Violet to ensure readality and comprehension.